 In 2014, the average iPhone customer used approx 19GB of data.
 Research says each GB requires 19 kWh of energy, meaning the average iPhone uses 390kWh of electricity per year: 361kwh for data, 23kWh for connection and 6kWh for charging = 183kg CO₂ – huge compared to the tiny amount to charge your phone!!!

-In Falun in Sweden, the EcoDataCenter (due to be operational in 2016) claims to be the world’s first climate-positive data centre, taking its power entirely from renewable sources including solar, wind and water power and secondary biofuels.
+In Falun in Sweden, the EcoDataCenter claims to be the world’s first climate-positive data centre, taking its power entirely from renewable sources including solar, wind and water power and secondary biofuels.
 It will also redirect excess heat generated by its equipment to warm local buildings through the district heating system.

 The energy requirements of operating smartphones goes far beyond manufacturing and battery charging.
-Smartphones are driving a huge boom in internet traffic and processing all web information requires huge data centres, which reportedly number more than 3 million worldwide.
+Smartphones are driving a huge boom in internet traffic and processing, all web information requires huge data centres, which reportedly number more than 3 million worldwide.
 By 2020 they will consume around 3.5% of all electricity produced in the world and by 2040 up to 14%.
 We will need to put a cap on this if we hope to keep climate change in control.